Skip to main content

 AKG Headphones - EO-IG955 (Samsung Galaxy S8 Phone)

-Review of AKG Headphones Model EO-IG955
+A Review of the AKG EO-IG955 Earbuds

 Basic Features

-• Volume Control: Up/Down
+• Volume Control — Features dedicated Up/Down buttons.

-• Cabling: Braided cloth until the earbud split, transitioning to rubber.
+• Cabling — Braided cloth until the earbud split, transitioning to rubber.
 The braided design helps reduce tangling, although a full braided cable would have been ideal.

 Sound Quality